 Overview: Leadership involves effectively engaging people to work together to achieve organizational, political, or social goals.
 Skill in this arena is a critical factor in organizational and career success.
 Every postdoc, no matter what field of endeavor, will face a variety of complex leadership challenges.
 How these challenges are met will have a significant impact on the postdoc’s career and life.

-- Enhance awareness of personal style
+- Enhance awareness of your style and impact on others

 Postdocs are eligible to receive one-on-one tutoring for any written document or prepared presentation.
 This service is sponsored by the Office of Postdoctoral Studies and available to postdocs at no cost.